swiftlang/swift-evolution/proposals/NNNN-noncopyable-structs-and-enums.md

   have an ownership modifier, or an argument to any `func`, `subscript`, or `init` parameter which is explicitly marked `borrow`.
 The argument is borrowed for the duration of the callee's execution.
-- Borrowing a stored property of a struct, or projecting a stored property of a class either for mutation or for borrowing, borrows the struct or object reference for the duration of the access to the stored property.
+- Borrowing a stored property of a struct or tuple borrows the struct or tuple for the duration of the access to the stored property.
+This means that one field of a struct cannot be borrowed while another is being mutated, as in `call(struc.fieldA, &struc.fieldB)`.
+Allowing for fine-grained subelement borrows in some circumstances is discussed as a Future Direction below.
-- Borrowing an element of a tuple borrows only that element from the tuple.
+- A stored property of a class may be borrowed using a dynamic exclusivity check, to assert that there are no aliasing mutations attempted during the borrow, as discussed under "Noncopyable stored properties in classes" below.
-- Invoking a `borrowing` method on a value, or a method which is not annotated as any of `borrowing`, `taking` or `mutating`, borrows the `self` parameter for the duration of the callee's execution.
+- Invoking a `borrowing` method on a value, or a method which is not annotated as any of `borrowing`, `consuming` or `mutating`, borrows the `self` parameter for the duration of the callee's execution.
 - Accessing a computed property or subscript through `borrowing` or `nonmutating` getter or setter borrows the `self` parameter for the duration